website-checks/website-checks/README.md

 @danielruf:registry=https://npm.pkg.github.com
 ```

 You have to generate an access token for reading packages.
-You can generate a new one at https://github.com/settings/tokens/new.
+To generate a new one go to https://github.com/settings/tokens/new.

 Then install the package:
 ```